-OFFICIAL ANNEX STANDARD FORM OF ANNEXI TO CNMV CIRCULAR 7/2015 OF 22 DECEMBER external events.
+• Operational risks: Risks deriving from the inadequacy or failure of processes, personnel, internal equipment or systems or due to external events.
 Although this type of risk is common in all kinds of economic activity, the critical nature of the functions carried out by Red Eléctrica Group mean that this type of risk could have a wider social and economic importance, for which reason it merits special attention.